 - Sample syllabus for the sixth edition.
 Feel free to modify for your class.

 - Note about PMP exam changes December 2019: The new exam is still based on the current PMBOK® Guide.
 PMI’s 2019 PMP Exam Content Crossover Map summarizes the changes.
-Most of the new topics are in my current book (servant leadership, knowledge transfer, emotional intelligence, project methodologies, etc.).
+Most of the new topics are in my current book (servant leadership, knowledge transfer, emotional intelligence, project methodologies, agile, etc.).
 Here’s a link to check for updates as well.
 A new edition of my book will come out when there is a new PMBOK® Guide, currently planned for September 2021.
 I am no longer selling copies of older editions per PMI’s request.

 - Click on the tabs for additional information and resources.

 “By 2027, employers will need 87.7 million individuals working in project management-oriented roles.”
 Read PMI’s 2017 Job Growth and Talent Gap report.
 “22 million new project-oriented jobs will be created between 2017 and 2027.”
 Read PMI’s 2018 Jobs Report.